GSA/digitalgov.gov/content/news/2021/10/2021-10-25-prioritizing-equity-in-government-led-innovation-programs.md

 ---
-date: 2021-10-25 16:00:00 -0500
+date: 2021-10-25 11:00:00 -0500
 kicker: Innovation
 title: Prioritizing Equity in Government-Led Innovation Programs
-deck: deck
+deck:
-summary: For the second year, college and university students are leveraging Census’ TOP model to build hands-on skills and address some of our nation’s most pressing challenges.
+summary: "For the second year, college and university students are leveraging Census&#39 TOP model to build hands-on skills and address some of our nation&#39s most pressing challenges."
 # See all topics at https://digital.gov/topics
 topics:
   - innovation